-Today for every organization building an exclusive app became indispensable.
-To reach out to potential customers businesses are making huge investments in mobile app development as the number of mobile app users is consistently growing worldwide.
+Today for every organization building an exclusive app has become indispensable.
+To reach out to potential customers, businesses are making huge investments in mobile app development as the number of mobile app users is consistently growing worldwide.

-Among them, converting your design to code is the most frustrating and time-consuming task for developers who are not familiar with the designing world.
+Among them, converting your design to code is the most frustrating and time-consuming task for developers unfamiliar with the design world.

 Figma is a popular web-based vector graphics editor and prototyping tool.
 It comes with additional functionalities supported by desktop applications for macOS and Windows.

 It allows mobile users to view Figma prototypes in real-time using Figma mirror companion apps for Android and iOS.
 It enables designers and developers to create UI and wireframing for web and mobile apps.

 Flutter is an open-source Google UI toolkit to develop beautiful, natively compiled apps for Android, iOS, Linux, Mac, Windows, Google Fuchsia, and the web from a single codebase.